edysegura/typescript-basics/README.md

 # TypeScript Basics

-Learning TypeScript by doing and with pratical examples.
+Learning TypeScript by doing and with practical examples.

 ## References